Agent00bad/Examensarbete/README.md

 ## Admin Portal
 ## Frontend
 ## Tools Used
 >This section explains the different tools used such as frameworks, languages, programs and so on.
+By expanding the details tabs you can read how the technology was used in the project.

 - **[Draw.io][Draw.io]**